Please call/email for delivery time and deposit details.

 Of course, all of the popular features of the Down Brownie would need to be included.
 Rich II Mod PPIMV, switchable SS/tube rectifier, and internal channel jumpering are all there.
 In addition there is fully adjustable negative feedback (NFB) that goes from JTM45 levels to JMP50 Plexi to the later metal panel and to no basically NFB at all (think 5E3 Tweed Deluxe).
 Finally, there is a very “British” presence control added to the circuit which lets you fine tune things even further.

-Package all of this in a custom Peter Mather-built Bluesbreaker Series I 18 watt combo cab, make it purple, add EC Collins pinstripe grill cloth and what do you get?
-Down Brownie’s sister-from-a-different-mister, Francene™, that’s what!
+Package all of this in a custom-built Bluesbreaker Series I 18 watt combo cab, make it purple and what do you get?
+Down Brownie’s sister-from-a-different-mister, Francene™, that’s what.
 Available as a 2×10 or 1×12 combo, Francene lets you summon decidedly “M” flavored classic rock tones.
+A top-mount head cab version is also now available.
 It will have you exploring all of your favorite Clapton, Hendrix, Page, Kossoff and BFG licks, riffs and “Bob’s your uncle”, as Austin Powers once said.

 For those of you who say skip the superlatives, just give me the 411, here are the specs: